Flatland: Plot

 The last sketch in the book.

-The Square recognises the identity of the ignorance of the monarchs of Pointland and Lineland with his own (and the Sphere's) previous ignorance of the existence of higher dimensions.
+The Square recognises the ignorance of the monarchs of Pointland and Lineland correspond with his own (and the Sphere's) previous ignorance of the existence of higher dimensions than their own.
 Once returned to Flatland, the Square cannot convince anyone of Spaceland's existence, especially after official decrees are announced that anyone preaching the existence of three dimensions will be imprisoned (or executed, depending on caste).
 For example, he tries to convince his relative of the third dimension but cannot move a square "upward," as opposed to forward or sideways.
 Eventually, the Square himself is imprisoned for just this reason, with only occasional contact with his brother, who is imprisoned in the same facility.
 He cannot convince his brother, even after all they have both seen.
 Seven years after being imprisoned, "A. Square" writes out the book Flatland as a memoir, hoping to keep it as posterity for a future generation that can see beyond their two-dimensional existence.